ufal/ParlaStats/documentation/ProgDoc.md

             - A method for inserting the name records of the speakers.
             - *parameters:*
                 - `name_records` - a list of speaker name records (`[MetadataExtraction.personParser.PersonName]`)
-                - `personID` - Id of the person to whom the name records belong. (`MetadataExtraction.personParser.Person.personID`)
+                - `personID` - ID of the person to whom the name records belong. (`MetadataExtraction.personParser.Person.personID`)
                 - `cursor` - A tool for writing to the database (`psycopg2.cursor`)
         - **`insert_affiliation_records()`**
             - A method for inserting affiliation records of the speakers.
             - *parameters:*
                 - `affiliations` - a list of speaker affiliation records (`[MetadataExtraction.personParser.Affiliation]`)
-                - `personID` - Id of the person to whom the affiliation records belong.
+                - `personID` - ID of the person to whom the affiliation records belong.
         - **`insert_organisations()`**
-            - A method for inserting organisation information into the database tables.
+            - A method for inserting organization information into the database tables.
             - *parameters:*
-                - `organisations` - A dictionary containing the extracted organisations.
+                - `organisations` - A dictionary containing the extracted organizations.
                     - Expected the same format as the output of the `MetadataExtraction.orgParser.extractMetadata()`
                     - `{Organisation.ID:(Organisation, country_code)}`
         - **`insert_speeches()`**
             - A method for inserting extracted speech information into the database tables.
             - *parameters:*
                 - `speeches` - A dictionary containing the extracted speeches.
-                    - Expects the same format as the output of the `MetadataExtraction.speechParser.process_file()`
+                    - Expect the same format as the output of the `MetadataExtraction.speechParser.process_file()`
                     - `{Person.personID:Speech}`
 ### 2.5 Database Querier(DatabaseQuerrier.py)
 - #### 2.5.1 DatabaseQuerrier
     - `DatabaseQuerrier(config_path:str=databaseCS.ini)`
-    - A class which is no longer really used.
+    - A class that is no longer used.
     - Its purpose was to query the database using PostgreSQL queries to see if the data was extracted and stored correctly.
     - Inherits from DatabaseOperator.
     - **Attributes:**
-        - `connection` - An object representing the established connection to the PostgresQL server.
+        - `connection` - An object representing the established connection to the PostgreSQL server.
     - **Methods:**
         - **`__Load_query()`**
             - Method that loads the PostgreSQL query from the user or `END` to end the querying loop.